Step 1 - Creating a new project

 Step 2 of the Wizard lets you specify the location of the project and how to reference it from the Web.

 This is where all your Web files go: Html, CSS, JS and any Web Connection Templates and Scripts.
-This folder also holds the Web Connection binary connectors (.NET and ISAPI) and the Web app configuration (web.config).
+This folder also holds the Web Connection binary connectors (.NET, .NET Core and ISAPI) and the Web app configuration (web.config).

 Here's what the generated project structure looks like in Explorer: